The Corporate Governance Review: Ireland

 - the methodology in the annual evaluations of the directors individually and collectively;

 - the factors taken into account when determining a director's independence;

 - a description of the work carried out by the audit committee generally, and in relation to risk oversight more specifically; and

 - a description of the remuneration policy, how performance elements are deferred and any clawback arrangements.

-Furthermore, companies listed on the smaller Irish securities market, Euronext Growth, are also encouraged to adopt a corporate governance code on admission to that market, and are required to publish details of the corporate governance code it has chosen to apply and how it complies with that code, or a statement that it has not adopted any code if that is the case.
-In practice, a number of them adhere to the Principles of Corporate Governance issued by the UK Quoted Companies Alliance.
+Furthermore, companies listed on the smaller Irish securities market, Euronext Growth, are also encouraged to adopt a corporate governance code on admission to that market.
+They are required to publish details of the corporate governance code they have chosen to apply and how it complies with that code, or a statement that no code has been adopted, if that is the case.
+In practice, a number of these companies adhere to the Principles of Corporate Governance issued by the UK Quoted Companies Alliance.

 ii Banks and other financial institutions

-Banks and insurers in Ireland follow, on a statutory and mandatory basis, separate corporate governance requirements issued by the Central Bank of Ireland in 2016.
-Banks are required to follow the Corporate Governance Requirements for Credit Institutions 2015 (Credit Institutions Requirements) and insurance undertakings follow the Corporate Governance Requirements for Insurance Undertakings 2015 (Insurance Undertakings Requirements).
+Banks and insurers in Ireland follow, on a statutory and mandatory basis, separate corporate governance requirements issued by the Central Bank of Ireland (CBI) in 2016.
+Banks are required to follow the Corporate Governance Requirements for Credit Institutions 2015 (the Credit Institutions Requirements) and insurance undertakings follow the Corporate Governance Requirements for Insurance Undertakings 2015 (the Insurance Undertakings Requirements).
 Captive insurance and reinsurance undertakings are required to follow the Corporate Governance Requirements for Captive Insurance and Captive Reinsurance Undertakings 2015.

 The significance of the Credit Institutions Requirements and the Insurance Undertakings Requirements (together, the CBI Requirements) is that they are mandatory; in other words, the comply or explain approach to compliance does not apply.